fastrgv/RufasCube/README.md

 Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  the OpenGLAda binding from Felix Krause, a FreeTypeAda binding by Felix Krause, a PNG reader by Stephen Sanguine, OpenAL-Audio with a custom binding, and a GNAT compiler.

 The linux-build is among very few modern OpenGL games where a single pre-built executable can run on multiple Linux distros without 3rd party add-ons!

+Finally, the new live autosolver for "cube" is quite sophisticated.
+It allows invocation at any time and can be used to get a few steps closer, or all the way to a solution, no matter the current state.
+It shuts down whenever you feel more confident and begin making moves on your own.
+Solutions are quickly found but may not be minimal in highly shuffled puzzles.

 ## Open Source libraries required for building: